w3c/aria/documentation/browser_accessibility_heuristics.md

 - https://github.com/w3c/html-aam/issues/599

+# aria-modal can be ignored when demonstrably erroneous

+An example from 2005 is misuse of the aria-modal attribute.
+[Some pages from a major online retailer](https://www.applevis.com/forum/macos-mac-apps/amazon-mac-lately), included a modal dialog that was erroneously persistent.
+This prevented a lot of VO-based navigation from working.
+Thankfully the retailer fixed some or all of these instances, but it was impactful enough that Apple plans to [shipped a WebKit change](https://bugs.webkit.org/show_bug.cgi?id=236585) preventing web authors from being able to cause quite such an egregious disruption again.

 # Elements with zero width/height bounds may be ignored.

 - it's also possible some may ignore certain elements with 1x1 bounds